Skip to main content

 Young Germans singing from atop the Berlin Wall on the evening of November 9, 1989.
 Photo: ullstein bild via Getty Images.

-CHARLIE CONNELLY on the German writer Jenny Erpenbeck, one of Europe's greatest literary talents and most astute observers of her country's recent past and present... even if she did sleep through the fall of the Berlin Wall.
+The German writer was one of Europe's greatest literary talents, even if she did sleep through the fall of the Berlin Wall

 Nia Towle, Penny Layden, Siubhan